 Torch Club: Targeted for youth, ages 9 to 12.
 Members elect officers and plan and implement their own activities and community service projects.

-TEENSupreme Keystone Clubs: Clubs are chartered small group leadership development clubs for youth, ages 13-18.
-Keystoners elect officers, choose their own activities and plan and implement community service projects.
-Keystoners are also encouraged to promote tolerance in their clubs and communities through the Annual National TEENSupreme Keystone Project.
+TEENSupreme Keystone Clubs: Clubs are chartered small-group leadership development clubs for youth, ages 13-18.
+Keystone elect officers, choose their own activities, and plan and implement community service projects.
+Keystone is also encouraged to promote tolerance in their clubs and communities through the Annual National TEENSupreme Keystone Project.

 National Youth of the Year: This program is designed to promote and recognize service to Club and community, academic performance, and contributions to family and spiritual life.
 Club to State to Regional to National.

 Education and Career Development